 Before we move forward we need to look back.
 Our series on Daily Fantasy Football Strategies is an ongoing process.
 I encourage everyone to read our complete series of articles on Daily Fantasy Football Strategy as Follows

-First and foremost, if you are new to Daily Fantasy or just thinking about getting in to it make sure to take maximum advantage of the initial deposit match which most of the major Daily Fantasy Sites offer through referral or promo codes.
+First and foremost, if you are new to Daily Fantasy or just thinking about getting into it make sure to take maximum advantage of any initial deposit match which most of the major Daily Fantasy Sites offer through referral or promo codes.
 (Hint: Read on a bit and you will see links to both FanDuel and Draftkings which include the deposit matches).
 Daily Fantasy is a game of percentages.

-The sites that facilitate it generally take a 10% vig or rake.
-In essence in order to break even a player needs to win their head to head matchups 55% of the time to make up for the vig.
-In heads up play 55% is just slightly above average and therefore very achievable.
-Still the deposit match generally feeds funds back to your account at a 4% clip essentially reducing the winning percentage required to overcome the rake.
+The sites that facilitate it generally take a 10%-16% vig or rake.
+In essence in order to break even a player needs to win their head-to-head matchups 55% of the time to make up for the vig on the low end.
+In heads-up play 55% is just slightly above average and therefore very achievable.
+Still, the deposit match generally feeds funds back to your account at a 4% clip essentially reducing the winning percentage required to overcome the rake.

 Daily Fantasy Sites

 There are two daily fantasy sites that I use regularly.
 Fanduel and Draftkings.
 I like them both and recommend both here on the site to our readers for various reasons.
 I could put a whole post together just on this topic but I will just give a brief overview here.

 FanDuel – The ease of use and user experience here is unmatched.
 Their mobile site is also easily the most user-friendly of the bunch.
 More importantly, FanDuel fantasy has a larger quantity of low-dollar entry tournaments on a weekly basis than the other sites.
 My strategy requires compiling multiple lineups and entering each into a tournament as well as 50/50 odds matchups.